kids encyclopedia robot

 1970s to Today

 Upon her marriage in 1970, however, Shiomi's ability to travel regularly for rehearsals and performances was severely limited.
 She shifted her activities to what she could accomplish from her base of operations in Minoo, Osaka, completing much of the Spatial Poem series between 1970 and 1975.
 Music historian Miki Kaneda has described Shiomi's strategy of this time as a covertly feminist one, aimed at appropriating domestic technologies, such as the postal system, and adapting them toward her performative ends rather than breaking the constricting structures of the patriarchial order that chained her to the home.
-In Kaneda's words, "Shiomi’s Spatial Poems are a ‘submission to the inconvenience of the situation,’ but also a performative intervention into the ‘distribution of the sensible’ of her immediate surroundings."
+In Kaneda's words, "Shiomi’s Spatial Poems are a ‘submission to the inconvenience of the situation’, but also a performative intervention into the ‘distribution of the sensible’ of her immediate surroundings."

 After 1977, she returned to work on her own compositions but continued her links with Fluxus, including organizing the Fluxus Media Opera in Kobe in 1995 and participating in events and exhibitions that re-examined the legacies of Fluxus in the 1990s, 2000s, and 2010s.
-Once her children reached adulthood in the 1990s, she became more active, starting with a Fluxus Balance mail art collaboration series initiated in the early 1990s.
+Once her children reached adulthood in the 1990s, she has become more active, starting with a Fluxus Balance mail art collaboration series initiated in the early 1990s.
 She has also experimented more with electronic technology since the 1990s, most notably dealing with telephones and computer synthesized voices in the series of Fluxus Media Operas she produced from 1992 to 2001.
 Shiomi remains active, performing both older works and developing new artworks and performances, including collaborations.
 She currently lives and works in Minoo, Osaka.

 Artistic development